 Recently John published “Cuba Libre: From Revolution to Hip-Hop Rock” a collection of poems, which takes the reader on a journey through Cuba from the revolution to hip-hop rock.
 The poems encompass all the iconic images of the island and reveal the lasting beauty of the ‘land of miracles’.

-John has taught for Cardiff Centre for Lifelong Learning for the past six years.
+John has taught for Continuing & Professional Education for the past six years.
 John believes in the power of poetry to change people’s lives, but feels it is important to make poetry accessible in a language which moves and connects to the modern world.

 John believes everyone has a story to tell, and that it’s very important in the process of writing to encourage others in a supportive and positive way.